wzrwzr23/your_stylist/README.md

 # Your Stylist

 Welcome to Your Stylsit.
 Open your code editor and follow me to open this web application using npm.
+We use GMS API to get product info, and then upload the information to mongodb.

 ## Application slides